 Some human populations are inherently left-winged, and this stems from their relatively recent tribal life where it was understood that everything was to be shared.
-This accounts for Africa for instance, a continent whose countries are a chocolate box of tin-hat tyrant communist dictatorships masquerading as democracies, run by gangs and hooligans.
-It also accounts for most of South and Latin America.
+For instance, this accounts for Africa, a continent whose countries are a chocolate box of tin-hat tyrant communist dictatorships masquerading as democracies, run by gangs and hooligans.

 Tribal life, of course, dictates that all food is shared.
 You only have to watch ‘Naked and Afraid’ to see how one ‘tribe’ and another would react to a third tribes’ acquisition of plentiful food.
-They would immediately assume that since most of them were starving the food should be shared.
-If one group, or worse still, one member, were to catch a large deer and not share it, there would be great indignation, hostility, and anger.
-In the real tribal world, such an act could easily lead to murder and war and often did.
+They would immediately assume that since most of them were starving, the food should be shared.
+If one group, or worse still, one member, were to catch a large deer and not share it, there would be great resentment, hostility, and anger.
+In the real tribal world, such an act could easily lead to murder or war and often did.

-Over thousands of years, European Caucasians evolved societies in which wealth was accumulated across a broad spectrum by individuals, families or groups.
+Over thousands of years, European Caucasians evolved societies where wealth was accumulated across a broad spectrum by individuals, families, or groups.
 Asians did the same, as did various other human populations around the world.
 They had escaped the tribal world and entered into societies governed by the rule of law, which protected a person’s right to accumulate wealth.

 Only by escaping tribal life and its restrictions could people develop better technology, science, medicine, and art.
 Consider how difficult it would be to design an invention while living in a tribe.

 Scene: Tribe of 50, Norway, 30,000 BCE.
 Men prepare to hunt.
 Women look after children.

 Afkarr: Working on this [holds up a wooden trapping device].